cherrypy/cherrypy/sphinx/source/intro/concepts/config.rst

 Custom config namespaces
 ------------------------

 You can define your own namespaces if you like, and they can do far more than simply set attributes.
 The ``test/test_config`` module, for example, shows an example of a custom namespace that coerces incoming params and outgoing body content.
-The ``_cpwsgi`` module includes an additional, builtin namespace for invoking WSGI middleware.
+The :mod:`_cpwsgi` module includes an additional, builtin namespace for invoking WSGI middleware.

 In essence, a config namespace handler is just a function, that gets passed any config entries in its namespace.
 You add it to a namespaces registry (a dict), where keys are namespace names and values are handler functions.
 When a config entry for your namespace is encountered, the corresponding handler function will be called, passing the config key and value; that is, ``namespaces[namespace](k, v)``.
 For example, if you write::